 What is Cat Kibble?

 Cat dry food is crunchy, baked cat food bites often called kibble.
 High quality cat kibble is a convenient way to feed your furry friend a healthy, balanced diet.
 Whether you’re looking for a chicken or fish-based recipe, small kibble cat food, large kibble cat food, or something somewhere in between, finding a dry cat food recipe for your feline can seem overwhelming.
 However, with so many options available, you’re sure to find a crunch kibble option that your cat will love.

-And if crunchy isn’t your cat’s style but you’d like to still feed kibble for the convenience or cost factor, soft dry food for cats or soft kibble cat food can be created from crunch kibbles by adding in a variety of mixers which we’ll touch on later.
+And if crunchy isn’t your cat’s style but you’d like to still feed kibble for the convenience or cost factor, soft dry food for cats or soft kibble cat food can be created from crunchy kibbles by adding in a variety of mixers which we’ll touch on later.

 What to Look For in Dry Cat Food

 If you’re looking for a healthy dry cat food, there are several things on the cat food label you should pay attention to.
 Learning what to look for on a food label will help you make an educated decision about your cat’s food.

 First is the ingredients list.
 Familiarizing yourself with the ingredients list on your cat’s food bag will tell you a lot about not only what’s in the food, but the quality of the food as well.
 You always want to make sure the first ingredient is a meat protein like “chicken” or “chicken meal”